dbugumba/JavaScript-HTML-PHPandSQLCodeSamples/README.md

 # JavaScript-PHPandSQLCodeSamples
-A software repository for my JavaScript, PHP, and SQL projects.
+A software repository for my JavaScript, HTML, PHP, and SQL projects.